hww/hww.github.io/projects/aleste/index.md

 # Aleste 520EX

-The Aleste 520EX is a clone of the Amstrad CPC 6128 developed 1993 by Patisonic in Omsk (Siberia).
-The Aleste is rare, according to Patisonic themselves, they "produced several dozens of the model, some of them were in 'kit' form".
+The Aleste 520EX computer is a backward compatible with Amstrad CPC 6128 developed by me at 1993.
+And runs MSX DOS operation system.

 ![Aleste 520EX](/projects/aleste/aleste_520ex_512px.jpg)